jatin-p/Pi-Fi/README.md

 An occupancy estimator using Wi-Fi and big data methods

 With this program running in its own terminal window, along with Kismet running on the same Raspberry Pi in Kali Linux, you can estimate the occupancy/count devices close to the Pi.
-You must have a Pi with the nexmon patch installed to create a monitoring interface.
+You must have a Pi with the [nexmon patch](https://github.com/seemoo-lab/nexmon) installed to create a monitoring interface.
+Kali Linux for Raspberry Pi has this patch pre-installed so that is reccomended along with airmon-ng.

 The following Linux packages must be installed on the RPi: